Caring for young relatives – Family or friend (kinship) carers

-Kinship care is when grandparents or other family members step in to raise a relative’s or friend’s child.
+Family or friend care, also known as kinship care is when grandparents or other family members step in to raise a relative’s or friend’s child.
 This usually happens when the child’s parents are no longer able to care for their child.

-Many people do not realise that they a carer, as they feel that it is something that they should do.
+Many people do not realise that they are a carer, as they feel that it is something that they should do.
 The care arrangements may be very informal or in some cases the carer can formally foster or become the legal guardian of the child or young person.

 Financial, practical and emotional support is available to carers to help them look after themselves and the person that they care for.
-There are a number of organisations that can help support carers.
+There are a number of organisations that can help carers.

 The Relative Experience Project gives help and support to grandparents and their family members who are bringing up a relative’s child, often in very difficult circumstances.
 They have Kinship Carer support groups.

 Barnardo’s offer counselling and support services.
 They can help with: